 Lynch creates a dark, violent world all around the characters of the film.
-Car crashes, robberies, betrayal, infidelity, sex, violence and deaths form the major part of the plot.
+Car crashes, robberies, betrayal, infidelity, sex, violence, and deaths form the major part of the plot.
 Wild at Heart won the Palme d’Or at the 1990 Cannes Film Festival, where the jury was headed by Italian filmmaker Bernardo Bertolucci.
-But a few years later French auteur Jean-Luc Godard severely criticised the film.
+But a few years later French auteur Jean-Luc Godard severely criticized the film.

 8. The Elephant Man (1980)

 Lynch’s sophomore The Elephant Man is set in Victorian London and based on a true story.
 Frederick Treves (Anthony Hopkins), a surgeon, discovers freak-show performer John Merrick (John Hurt), who is born with a congenital disorder.
 Merrick skillfully uses his disfigurement to earn a living as the “Elephant Man.”
 Treves takes an interest in Merrick’s condition and both of them start spending time together.
 In the process, Frederick discovers that Merrick’s rough exterior hides a refined soul and a person of great intelligence and sensitivity.